Seattle-Computing-Resourcing/scr-learning/learning/cpp/twopointers.md

 Two pointers is a method used in competitive coding that enables a quicker version of traversing an array of numbers.

 A common questions where two pointers applies is as following:
-In a sorted array of 10 numbers, find any pair that sum up to 10.
+In a sorted array of 10 numbers, find any pair that sums up to 10.

 The obvious way to do this problem is to loop through the array twice, and then compare each possible pairing.
-However, in a worst case scenario, this method will need to run 90 different pairs.
+However, in a worst case scenario, this method will need to run 90 different pairs, in $\mathcal{O}(N^2)$.
+Though a $N^2$ solution typically passes the early testcases, it struggles with later test cases when numbers become too big.

-To do this problem with two pointers, we establish a right and left pointer, at the first index and final index respectively.
+To do this problem with two pointers, we establish a right and left "pointer."
+Note that these "pointers" are not actual C++ pointers, but rather numbers that are assigned the value of the first index and final index.

 If the sum of these two numbers are too small, the left pointers moves right by one index.
 If the sum of these two numbers are too big, then the right pointer moves right by one.
 In a worst case scenario, this method runs about 30 to 40 pairs before completing.
+This method runs in $\mathcal{O}(N)$ time complexity.

 Example code: